How to buy the best mattress

 If you’re buying a memory foam mattress, relax in one position, then move into another.
 Was it easy or did you struggle to move?
 If the latter, you might find the memory mattress will restrict your movement too much, especially in cold weather when the memory foam will be harder.

-Should you buy a mattress online?
+Buying a mattress online?

 These are mattresses that are bought online, vacuum-packed into a box and delivered direct to your door, and there are three reasons you should consider one: